u360/PHTML/README.md

 PHTML
 =====

-Extremely simple PHP template engine which allows you to mix PHP and HTML seamlessly using only standard PHP syntax other than {{ and }}.
+Extremely simple PHP/HTML template engine which allows you to mix PHP and HTML seamlessly using only standard syntax.
+No new commands.

 How To
 ======